 4) Concluding recommendation

-Prodding does not give confidence of clearance and is an unsafe activity.
+Prodding does not give confidence of thorough search and is an unsafe activity.
 Training for prodding gives false confidence in the technique and may abrogate the employer's duty of care.
-If "emergency" clearance with a single hand-tool is required, the removal of the ground surface with a scraping tool is a better option.
-Properly applied, a scraping tool technique can approach the device from the side.
+If 'emergency' clearance with a single hand tool is required, the removal of the ground surface with a scraping tool is a better option. carefully conducted, a scraping tool technique can approach the device from the side.